hillwithsmallfields/land/README.md

 The keys are the strings bound to "host-class" in the "hosts" section and to the elements of "superclasses" lists in this section.

+There is also a special key, 'global', which applies regardless of which classes are activated.

 The values in this section are dictionaries which can bind:

   - superclasses --- a list of classes to add when this class is used